wwarthen/RomWBW/ReadMe.txt

        C:=IDE0:0
        D:=IDE0:1

-You will probably see mroe drive letters than this.
+You will probably see more drive letters than this.
 The drive letter assignment process is described in more detail later in this document.
 Be aware that RomWBW will only assign drive letters to disk interfaces that actually have media in them.
 If you do not see drive letters